Discovery and recovery of crystalline materials with property-conditioned transformers: Results

-The framework was evaluated on the Jarvis-DFT benchmark following the DiffractGPT protocol\cite{choudharyDiffractGPTAtomicStructure2024}.
-To ensure reproducibility in the absence of public splits, we fine-tuned the pre-trained CrystaLLM-\scalebox{1.3}{$\pi$} model on a generated 90/10 split.
-Consistent with our MP-20 analysis and because no filter was mentioned in the original Jarvis-XRD benchmark, we bypassed pre-matching validity screens to avoid arbitrarily filtering potential matches.
+The framework was evaluated on the Jarvis-DFT benchmark following the DiffractGPT protocol~\cite{choudharyDiffractGPTAtomicStructure2024}.
+To establish reproducible evaluation conditions, CrystaLLM-\scalebox{1.3}{$\pi$} was fine-tuned using a seeded randomised 90:10 train-test data split.
+Maintaining parity with the baseline Jarvis-XRD benchmark, pre-matching validity screens were excluded during evaluation to prevent arbitrary filtering of potential matches.

-Table \ref{tab:jarvis-benchmark} compares performance against Gradient Boosting (GBR), CNN, and DiffractGPT baselines.
-CrystaLLM-\scalebox{1.3}{$\pi$} generations demonstrate superior structural accuracy.
-The top perplexity-ranked structure (see Section~\ref{sec:sampling} for description of this ranking) achieves an RMS-d of $0.0347$, a $50.4\%$ reduction compared to DiffractGPT ($0.07$).
-This fidelity is confirmed by the lowest Mean Absolute Error (MAE) across all lattice parameters ($0.096\,\AA$, $0.098\,\AA$ and $0.183\,\AA$ for $a, b, c$ respectively).
-When allowing 20 consistent generation attempts per structure, the match rate reaches $85.47\%$ while maintaining a low RMS-d of $0.0361$.
+Table~\ref{tab:jarvis-benchmark} compares performance against Gradient Boosting (GBR), CNN and DiffractGPT baselines.
+CrystaLLM-\scalebox{1.3}{$\pi$} demonstrates improved structural accuracy: the top perplexity-ranked structure (Section~\ref{sec:sampling}) achieves an RMSD of~\SI{0.0347}{\angstrom}, representing a $50.4\%$ error reduction relative to DiffractGPT (\SI{0.0700}{\angstrom}).
+This fidelity is confirmed by the lowest Mean Absolute Error (MAE) across all lattice parameters.
+When evaluating the best match drawn from a pool of ``20-consistent'' structures, where a structure is deemed consistent if the output CIF is syntactically sensible (See Methods~\ref{sec:sampling}), the match rate reaches $85.47\%$ while maintaining a~\SI{0.0361}{\angstrom} RMSD.

-While absolute metrics are sensitive to protocol choices, the aggregate performance confirms that CrystaLLM-\scalebox{1.3}{$\pi$} achieves structural fidelity competitive or superior to specialised architectures.
-Having validated the model on ideal theoretical datasets, its practical utility is next evaluated on the more challenging task of recovering structures from the Crystallography Open Database (COD) using experimental XRD data.
+A stratified analysis assessed generalisation by classifying the test set into materials observed during training phases (``Seen''), structurally novel polymorphs of known compositions (``Novel Polymorphs''), and materials with entirely unseen chemical compositions (``Novel Compositions''; Appendix~\ref{app:data_leakage}).
+Performance was broadly stable across these subsets, with novel compositions showing slightly better aggregate fidelity and match rates in this dataset.
+Appendix~\ref{app:data_leakage} discusses likely contributors to this pattern, including sample-composition effects.